Blog>Sleep Advice> Mattress Size Guide: What Size Mattress Do You Need?

 King Mattress Dimensions

-Typical dimensions: 76 inches wide, 80 inches long
+Standard king mattress dimensions: 76 inches wide, 80 inches long

 California King Mattress Dimensions

-Typical dimensions: 72 inches wide, 84 inches long
+Standard California king mattress dimensions: 72 inches wide, 84 inches long

 Which Bed Size is Right for You?

 Your perfect bed size depends on a few different factors.
 It might be worth a trip to the mattress store to see the difference between mattress sizes and what would fit best in your room.
-Or you can simply use a tape measure and mark the bed size on the floor to get an idea of how much space a mattress would take up.
+Or, you can simply use a tape measure and mark the bed size on the floor to get an idea of how much space a mattress would take up.

 Budget